 For those who prefer to pay their educational expenses in convenient monthly installments, a commercial tuition plan is available.
-Detailed information along with an application is mailed in late spring.
+Detailed information along with an application is mailed in late spring with the bill.
 Proof of participation must be presented to the billing office by the payment due date.